hickd3/Human-Centered-Machine-Learning-/interpretability-study/README.md

 Participants completed both a **2-question block** (shorter path) and a **4-question block** (longer path) for each type in a within-subjects design (N = 16).

+Full write-ups can be provided upon request.
+The survey is currently unavailable due to the author no longer having access permissions to the hosting platform.
 ---

 ## Research Questions